 Egypt also has Tourist Police and soldiers at nearly every corner to patrol for safety.
 If you are a female solo traveler, use the same judgment you would in any country you are unfamiliar with.

 9. What should I know before going to Egypt?

-The most up-to-date information about monuments, museums, and temples is not online and subject to change upon the mood of whatever official or organization you’re dealing with in Egypt.
+The most up-to-date information about monuments, museums, and temples is not online and subject to change on the mood of whatever official or organization you’re dealing with in Egypt.

-This applies to hours of operations, prices, transportation, accommodations, customs, and anything else.
+This applies to hours of operation, prices, transportation, accommodations, customs, and anything else.

 My advice?
 Expect the unexpected and stay flexible.
-Egypt is a mood, a state of mind if you will, and if you go with the flow, you will fall in love.
+Egypt is a mood, and if you go with the flow, you will fall in love.

 10. Can unmarried couples stay together in Egypt?

 Foreign unmarried couples may stay together in Egypt.
 Egyptian couples may not, as it is illegal.
 The same goes for an Egyptian man/foreign woman or Egyptian woman/foreign man, as it is illegal for them to stay in a hotel together.